karibou/integrations-extras/lxd/README.md

 ## Compatibility

-The lxd check is compatible with all major platforms
+The lxd check is compatible with ubuntu Xenial and later.